built-on-openfin/workspace-starter/how-to/integrate-with-snap/README.md

 #### Permissions

 These permissions need to be added at the platform or startup_app level depending on the type of application you are building.
-We are using the restrictive permission model so we are only allowing launch external process for an app asset that comes from a particular url.
+The example below is using the restrictive permission model so it only allows launch external process for an app asset that comes from a particular url.

 ```json
   "permissions": {